Kennybll/kennybll/README.md

 # Hello, I'm Kenny Bennett 👋

 I am a full stack developer.
 I've been working with the React and Nodejs Ecosystem for a while now.
 My passion is writing code, I live and breath code.
 Not really, but I wish.
-I'm also always looking for new
+I'm also always looking for new things to learn.

 ## Knowledgeable in:
 - JavaScript